V8 engine: Marine vessel use

-The V8 configuration is not commonly used in marine vessels, however, several marine diesel V8 engines have been produced by companies such as Brons, Scania, and Yanmar.
+The V8 configuration is not commonly used in marine vessels.
+Nevertheless, the arrangement provides for a short engine that is also well-balanced for high-speed work.
+In addition to gasoline fuel, several marine diesel V8 engines have been produced by companies such as Brons, Scania, and Yanmar.

-Gray Marine Motor Company was one of the first to use V8 engines for marine use.

-Engines from American Motors Corporation (AMC) were used from 1957 to 1968.
-They were marketed as "Fireball" inboards and available in 250, 287, and 327 CID versions using a variety of carburetor combinations including single and dual Carter one barrel YH side-drafts, Carter two-barrel, and Carter AFB/AVS four-barrel types.
-The engine is mostly the same as for automobile applications, with changes to freeze plugs and cam profiles (to reduce top rpm) but often has a reverse rotation for use in twin-engine boats.
+Gray Marine Motor Company was one of the first to use petrol V8 engines for marine use.
+Engines from American Motors Corporation (AMC) were utilized by Gray Marine from 1957 until 1968.
+They were marketed as "Fireball" inboards and available in 250, 287, and 327 CID versions.
+They used a variety of carburetor combinations, including single and dual Carter one barrel YH side-drafts, Carter two-barrel, and Carter AFB/AVS four-barrel types.
+The engine is mostly the same as for automobile applications, with changes to freeze plugs and cam profiles (to reduce top rpm), and well as positive displacement pump to cool each cylinder bank separately and evenly.
+Reverse rotation allowed for use in twin-engine boats.
+The "Fireball" engines often powered Century motor yachts and many Lyman boats.
+In the 1970s, AMC's 360, 390, and 401 CID V8 engines were also available as marine versions, with most fitted to jet drive boats for water skiing.

 Wärtsilä 31, a four-stroke medium-speed diesel engine manufactured by Wärtsilä, is one of the few large marine diesel engines available in V8 configuration.
 The 8V31 model, which has a cylinder bore of 31 cm, is available as diesel (8V31), dual-fuel (8V31DF), and pure gas (8V31SG) configurations with an output of 4400 to 4880 kW depending on the model.